Why a Learning Plan Is About More Than Grades - It’s About Well-Being Too

 By Zayna Dar, Founder, Shuhari Tuition

-As a parent, when you're thinking of a learning plan, you generally tend to have only your child's report cards in mind.
-Yet, we all know that beneath the surface, there's another very powerful need: supporting a student’s confidence, resilience, and overall well-being.
+As a parent, when you think of a learning plan, you tend to have your child's report card or grades in mind.
+Yet, beneath the surface, there's another important priority: supporting their confidence and well-being.

 The data supports this.
-In England, research has shown that around one in five children and young people aged 8 to 25 years old is likely to have a probable mental health disorder.
+In England, research has shown that around one in five children and young people aged 8-25 is likely to have a mental health condition.
 This includes 20.3% of those aged 8-16 and 23.3% of those aged 17-19.
-Left unaddressed, such challenges can translate into school absence.
-Nearly one-third of 11‑16-year-olds with mental health needs missed one week or more of school in 2023, compared to just 10% of their peers.
+Left unaddressed, these challenges can translate into school absence.
+Nearly one third of 11‑16-year-olds with mental health conditions missed one week or more of school in 2023, compared to just 10% of their peers.

-There's the additional stress of exam pressure, which dramatically increases the anxiety.
-In one recent survey, 77% of teachers reported seeing anxiety-related mental health issues in year 11 students, while 28% were withdrawn from GCSE exams due to anxiety, and 65% did not attend school at all because of anxiety.
+There's the additional stress of having to cope with exam pressure, which dramatically increases anxiety.
+In one recent survey, 77% of teachers reported seeing anxiety-related mental health issues in year 11 students.
+28% were withdrawn from GCSE exams due to anxiety, and 65% didn’t attend school at all for the same reason.

-In this blog, we discuss what you can do to build well-being into the support you provide to your child, and how this can underpin their academic success and general life skills.
+In this blog, we discuss what you can do to weave well-being into the support you provide your child with, and how this can underpin their academic success and general life skills.

 In these circumstances, you need to think about the kind of support that can make a change for the better.
 A learning plan should be ambitious, but it needs to build up in small, achievable milestones to help students catch up academically.
 To achieve this, they need to see their own progress and be reassured about it.

-Starting tuition without understanding exactly where a student is in their learning journey is certainly not optimal.
+Starting tuition without understanding exactly where a student is at isn’t optimal.
 For a student who’s already feeling the pressure, a lack of direction can make things worse.
+That’s why an initial diagnostic assessment removes the guesswork.

-It’s also a confidence-builder.
-Many students discover that they know more than they realised, or that their “weak” areas are actually just gaps in understanding that can be filled quickly.
-That early confidence boost can make them more open to challenges later on, because they’ve experienced first-hand that progress is possible and they're now approaching their education with a growth mindset.
-By creating a learning plan tailored to their starting point, we make sure students feel capable and supported from day one.
+It also improves their confidence.
+Many students discover that they know more than they realised, or that their ‘weak’ areas are actually just gaps in understanding that can be filled fairly quickly.
+That early confidence boost can make them more open to challenges later on because they’ve experienced first-hand that progress is possible and they're now approaching learning with a growth mindset.
+By creating a learning plan that meets them where they are, we make sure students feel capable and supported from day one.

 A learning plan can provide a feeling of structure and security.
-When goals are realistic and broken into manageable steps, progress feels achievable rather than overwhelming.
-That steady pace can make a big difference to a pupil’s confidence and motivation.
+When goals are realistic and broken into manageable steps, progress feels achievable instead of overwhelming.
+That steady pace can make a big difference to a student’s confidence and motivation.

 Flexibility is key.
-Students’ needs can change over time: exam pressures, changes at school, or challenges outside the classroom can all affect how they learn.
+Students’ needs can change over time: exam pressures, entering a new year group, or challenges outside the classroom can all affect how they learn.
 A responsive plan allows for adjustments.
 This can mean revisiting a topic from a different angle, spending more time consolidating knowledge, or easing the workload to reduce stress.

 Supporting the whole child also means paying attention to emotional resilience.
-That might involve building in activities that give quick wins to boost confidence, using revision strategies that feel less pressurised, or balancing more challenging work with areas a student enjoys.
+That might involve building in activities that give quick wins to boost confidence or balancing more challenging work with areas a student enjoys.

-For many students, uncertainty can be just as stressful as the work itself.
-When teaching styles, expectations, or feedback change from week to week, it can make learning feel unpredictable, which in turn can undermine confidence.
+For many students, uncertainty can be just as stressful as schoolwork itself.
+When teaching styles, expectations, and feedback change from week to week, it can make school feel unpredictable, which in turn can undermine confidence.

 Consistency offers a sense of stability.
 When tutors work from the same learning plan and share an understanding of a student’s goals, the student knows what to expect each session.
 Student motivation grows because the language used, the way feedback is given, and the approach to tackling difficult topics all feel familiar.
 That kind of learning environment can help reduce anxiety and make students more willing to engage.